dojo/dojo.io/site/source/tutorials/004_user_interactions/index.md

 If you would like, you can download the [demo application](../assets/004_user_interactions-finished.zip).

-In the [next](../comingsoon.html) tutorial, you will learn how to work with more complicated interactions in Dojo 2 by extending the demo application, allowing new Workers to be created using forms.
+In the [next tutorial](../comingsoon.html), we will work with more complicated interactions in Dojo 2 by extending the demo application, allowing new Workers to be created using forms.